Digital Oscillator Circuit - Ensoniq 5503DOC |

 Following the data sheet, both should be possible even though it is controlled by the same bit:

-- If set for an even-numbered oscillator, that will lead to AM of the following odd-numbered oscillator.
+- If set for an even-numbered oscillator, it will sync the following odd-numbered oscillator.

-- If set for an odd-numbered oscillator, it will sync to the previous even-numbered oscillator.
+- If set for an odd-numbered oscillator, that will lead to being AM'ed by the even-numbered mate..

 Admittedly, the datasheet description of AM/Sync is puzzling (to put it nicely), but following the ESQ1/SQ80 voice handling the above description seems to hold true as 1) only a combined sync/AM bit is generated and 2) this bit is only applied to one oscillator the position of which is either odd or even depending on the sync bit.